 A bladder infection can make your urine look cloudy or have a strong smell.
 If you have an infection, you will need treatment with antibiotics.

 You can help to reduce the effects of cystitis by:

 - Increasing the amount of fluids you drink.

 - Avoiding strong coffee, tea and alcohol – they can irritate your bladder and make the symptoms worse.

-- Asking your radiotherapy doctor or specialist nurse for medicines to increase urine flow.
+- Asking your health care team for medicines to increase urine flow.

 - Drinking cranberry juice, but ask your doctor or pharmacist first as it can interact with some medicines.

 Radiotherapy to your pelvic area can make the blood vessels in the bladder more fragile after your treatment has ended.
 This can cause blood in your urine.
 This is usually only a small amount of blood.